AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

     pragma Import (C, Call, "call");

-Note that this cannot be done at the subprogram declaration level, so if there is a mix of a by-copy and by-reference calls, two different types need to be used on the Ada side.
+Note that this cannot be done at the subprogram declaration level, so if there is a mix of by-copy and by-reference calls, two different types need to be used on the Ada side.

 Naming and prefixes
 ~~~~~~~~~~~~~~~~~~~

-Because of the absence of namespaces, any global name in C tend to be very
+Because of the absence of namespaces, any global name in C tends to be very
 long.
 And because of the absence of overloading, they can even encode type
 names in their type.